-Regulation has particular advantages in combatting a problem like network effects.
+Using regulation to combat a problem like network effects has particular advantages.
 A regulator can reduce entry barriers by requiring interoperability as well as by mandating policies that promote multihoming, establish default property rights, restrict allowable business models, and mandate behavior such as non-discrimination.
 Regulatory solutions for these problems are now enshrined in the Digital Markets Act, and are also proposed in bills put forward by the U.S. House Antitrust Subcommittee.